 Within the many Peruvian Amazon tours, you will be able to know much more than the Manu National Park.
 If you want to enjoy other places, you can go to Iquitos on a wonderful combined tour.
 Although they are in quite remote places, they make up the essence of the tourist places of the Peruvian Amazon.
 Near Iquitos, you can visit the well-known Tambopata National Reserve and stay in a wonderful Tambopata lodge where you can live the best experiences with your family or partner.
 But if you are looking for other more luxurious and exclusive options, near Iquitos you can enjoy a luxurious cruise on the Amazon River.
 This experience is one of the most incredible in Peru.
 You will have the opportunity to know one of the most virgin and untouchable areas of the jungle along with the comforts of a 5-star hotel.

 “MY FAVORITE THING TO DO IS GO WHERE I’VE NEVER BEEN”

+Among the different jungle destinations, Manu National Park is one of its most incredible.
+Despite being a more remote place and more difficult to access, you will have the opportunity to see those elusive animals.
 In Machu Travel Peru, we hope to have encouraged your next travel plans.
-The Amazon is a magical and adventure-filled destination for those seeking them.
+The Amazon is a magical and adventure-filled destination.
 You cannot miss this incredible park full of wildlife to observe!